16wells/google-photos-icloud-migration/WEB_UI.md

 ## Security Notes

-- The web server runs on `0.0.0.0:5000` by default, making it accessible from any network interface
+- The web server runs on `127.0.0.1:5001` by default, making it accessible only from localhost
 - For production use, consider:
   - Adding authentication
   - Using HTTPS